Peter Cavanagh: Ban from football

 In July 2009, Accrington players Jay Harris, Robert Williams, David Mannix, and Andy Mangan received 5–12-month bans for betting against their own club.
 Cavanagh's case was held at a later date.
 On 7 April 2009 Cavanagh was charged by the FA for breaching betting rules, being alleged to have placed a £5 bet on Accrington losing to Bury in the last match of the 2008–09 season.
 Bury won the match 2–0.
 On 10 August 2009, he was fined £3,500 and suspended from competitive football for eight months.

 Return to football with Fleetwood Town

 Following the end of his ban, Cavanagh signed with Fleetwood Town in June 2010.

 Rochdale

 On 8 June 2012, Cavangh joined Football League Two side Rochdale on a free transfer, linking up with former manager John Coleman.

 Altrincham

 After his release from Rochdale, Peter joined Altrincham.

 Southport

 He then signed for Southport in May 2015 as a player coach alongside manager Paul Carden.

-Retirement and coaching career
+Coaching career

-Everton

 Shortly after joining Southport, Cavanagh took up a full-time post as a foundation coach at Everton, retiring from playing to focus on this stage of his career.
+On 3 July 2023, Cavanagh joined newly promoted Championship club Plymouth Argyle in the role of first-team coach to Steven Schumacher.
+Cavanagh followed Schumacher to Stoke City in December 2023.
+He left Stoke in September 2024.